MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-246-update.md

 #### Service Management Reference field

 Some organizations require the [Service Management Reference](/graph/api/resources/application?view=graph-rest-1.0#properties) of an App registration to be populated with relevant context information from an ITSM database.
-If required to do so, users can specify this reference at service connection creation time.
+If necessary to do so, users can specify this reference at service connection creation time.

 #### More information